JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7946 days**.

-And here is a just a random fact -  **The name for insect poop is frass**.
+And here is a just a random fact -  **Mummy powder was once thought to be a cure for all remedies.
+English men used to carry the powder with them in a tiny bag wherever they went**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)